open-edge-insights/eii-core/docker_setup/README.md

 **Pre-requisite:**
 * Have the ETA images stored as tarballs from dev system: `sudo ./deploy/save_built_images.sh`
-* Create a tar ball of `/var/lib/eta` folder, this is where we have all the config files which would be mounted into containers.
+* Create a tar ball of `/var/lib/eta` folder from dev system, this is where we have all the config files which would be mounted into containers in addition to `test_videos` folder.
 This needs to be copied over to the factory system along with `docker_setup` folder which has all the necessary scripts and docker images tar balls.
 The docker images tar balls are saved under `docker_setup/deploy/docker_images`.

 1. Load ETA images (Input here is the ETA images tarballs)

     ```sh